Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Introduction

 In this paper, a new fast SC decoding algorithm is proposed to further reduce the decoding latency of polar codes.
 First, a new class of multi-node information and frozen bit patterns is introduced, which is composed of a sequence of Rate-1 or SPC (SR1/SPC) nodes, and thus provides a unified description of a wide variety of existing special nodes.
 The proposed SR1/SPC node is typically found at higher levels of the decoding tree, thus a higher degree of parallelism can be exploited as compared to the existing special nodes.
 Then, we investigate the impact of the frozen bits contained in the proposed SR1/SPC node, which leads to two types of parity constraints that are imposed on the decoded codeword.
-Furthermore, a simple and efficient decoding algorithm is proposed to decode the proposed SR1/SPC node, which can achieve a high degree of parallelism without error-correction performance degradation.
-By combining the proposed SR1/SPC nodes with other types of special nodes, such as the SR0/REP nodes \cite{Zheng2021Threshold}, we show that the overall decoding latency can be reduced by 36.1\% and 58.6\% as compared to the state-of-the-art SC decoder and the renowned FSSC decoder \cite{Sarkis2014Fast}, respectively.
+Furthermore, a simple and efficient decoding algorithm is proposed to decode the proposed SR1/SPC node, which can achieve near-ML performance with higher degree of parallelism.
+By combining the proposed SR1/SPC nodes with other types of special nodes, such as the SR0/REP nodes \cite{Zheng2021Threshold}, we show that the overall decoding latency can be reduced by 43.8\% and 62.9\% as compared to the state-of-the-art SC decoder and the renowned FSSC decoder \cite{Sarkis2014Fast}, respectively.

 The remainder of this paper is organized as follows.
 Section~\ref{section:2} reviews the backgrounds on polar codes, SC decoding, and fast SC decoding techniques.
 In Section~\ref{section:3}, we introduce the SR1/SPC node, and then analyse the induced parity constraints.
 Fast SC decoding of the proposed SR1/SPC node is presented in Section~\ref{section:4}.
-Section~\ref{section:5} provides simulation results to evaluate the decoding performance and latency.
+Section~\ref{section:5} provides simulation results to evaluate the decoding latency, complexity and performance.
 Finally, conclusions are drawn in Section~\ref{section:6}.